orppst/guide/docs/Observer/Creating Proposals/adding-targets.md

 columns may be omitted with the caveat that if you provide one proper-motion ('pm') column, you must provide the other.
 The names can only be ASCII characters and the other values are integer or decimal digits.
 All units are in degrees or degrees per second for rates.
 The order of the columns is not important (to the code at least, to your sanity maybe).
-Any optional data values i.e., 'pmra', 'pmdec', 'plx', 'rv', that isn't available but for which you have a column should be left blank e.g., the target 'alpha' in the (made-up) list above has no parallax data.
+Any optional data value i.e., 'pmra', 'pmdec', 'plx', 'rv', that isn't available but for which you have a column should be left blank e.g., the target 'alpha' in the (made-up) list above has no parallax data.
 Again we recommend using either one of the other two formats to add a list of targets.